Freso/Cheat-Engine-Proton-Helper/README.md

 * xdotool installed ([See here](https://github.com/jordansissel/xdotool) for more information.)

+* Python 3 (Should be available by default on most distributions)

 *Note: While NVIDIA GPUs with propreitary drivers through X11 have been tested with this script, compatibility with AMD/Intel GPUs through Wayland can't be guaranteed.*

 ## Setup